 Hillary Greene | Procurement Services and Compliance Manager

-The Office of Purchasing is a division of the Bureau of Financial Management established to review Department and Bureau procurement requests for operating goods and services in excess of $1,000 annually for compliance with the City of Harrisburg Purchasing Policy
+The Office of Purchasing is a division of the Department of Financial Management established to review Department and Bureau procurement requests for operating goods and services in excess of $3,500 annually for compliance with the City of Harrisburg Purchasing Policy

 The Purchasing Office is responsible for overseeing the procurement of most City materials, supplies, and services.
-All procurement files for public bids and purchase orders are documented by the Purchasing Office.
+All procurement files for public bids and purchase orders are documented in the Purchasing Office.

-Furthermore, this office must assure fair and equitable distribution of City contracts and agreements for capital and non-capital products and services, including the preparation and advertising of public bids and the awarding of those contracts.
+Furthermore, the Procurement Services and Compliance manager works to promote fair and equitable distribution of City contracts and agreements for capital and non-capital products and services, including the preparation and advertising of public bids and the awarding of those contracts.

 The City of Harrisburg makes purchases on the open market, by informal or formal requests, or by utilizing cooperative contracts.
 A Purchase Order is required in advance of all goods purchased or services engaged for contracts with a value of more than $3,500 annually.
 Additionally, all credit card purchases require a Purchase Order for requests in excess of $250.

 The City makes most purchases based on the following dollar ranges: